For my niece, Charlie McKenzie, z"l, 1999-2021

 And there should be a word for something else, Charlie: when strangers stop to admire what you are stopping to admire, in a desire to share something—to have a share in something—a little delightful.

-And Charlie, there should be a word for the process of collecting, in running lists, all the things done in secret.
+And Charlie, there should be a word for the process of collecting, in running lists, all the things done with a wrinkled forehead.

 Charlie, we need a word for panicking when there’s reason to panic, but before it’s actually time to panic.